pts/apack1p/README.md

 Call filtering is a size-preserving code transformation which makes the subsequent compression step produce shorter output.
-In the case of 32LiTE, the 32-bit offsets in the i386 *call* instructions are converted from relative to absolute, thus if a function is called from multiple location, the call offsets will become identical, thus compression will find more repetitions.
+In the case of 32LiTE, the 32-bit offsets in the i386 *call* instructions are converted from relative to absolute, thus if a function is called from multiple locations, the call offsets will become identical, thus compression will find more repetitions.